CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 ## Metadata conclusions?

+* It's all a mess
-* It's a mess, and it has to improve
+* It's up to us to improve it
-* No more: "If it ain't broke, don't fix it"
+* ~"If it ain't broke, don't fix it"~
+* Don't be a bystander

+Note:

+* "Permissionless Innovation"
+* "Being a Good Open Source Citizen"

 [comment]: # (!!!)